stem After school program - registration - 2019/2020

 Regardless of the organism or model system, our laboratory is well equipped to utilize a wide array of molecular biology techniques including: polymerase chain reaction (PCR), gel electrophoresis, DNA/RNA/Protein isolation and analysis, western blot (immunoblotting), DNA sequencing, reverse transcription/real-time PCR, and DNA cloning into bacteria.
 Some of the instrumentation available to enable this work includes: advanced microscopes (stereo, inverted, fluorescent, and dark field), a sterile room with a Class 2 clean bench, refrigerated and non-refrigerated centrifuges, and a variety of thermal cyclers (including a RT-PCR thermal cycler).
 For an optimal learning experience, informational videos and reading materials will be provided prior to the start of program.

-The primary outcome for all participants is directly executing the entire scientific method.
+The primary outcome for all participants is directly executing the entire scientific or engineering method.
 This ambitious outcome is attainable by those students who are motivated to understand nature, committed to excellence, undaunted by failure, and mature enough to work independently.

 All participants will conclude the session with an oral presentation of their investigation to regional STEM professionals and guests.